SAP-samples/teched2022-AP260/exercises/ex2/README.md

 ## Checking your NFT via the OpenSea Marketplace

 At this point, you are now able to verify that all went well by using one of the public NFT marketplaces such as OpenSea.
-As we have used the Goerli Ethereum testnet, we have to switch to [testnets.opensea.io](https://testnets.opensea.io/).
+As we have used the Mumbai testnet, we have to switch to [testnets.opensea.io](https://testnets.opensea.io/).
 Search for your **contract address** ... with a bit of luck (and time, it often takes a few minutes) you will be able to find your fresh minted NFT on OpenSea.

 ## Summary

 This part of the workshop was quite intense.
 If you've never worked with NFTs and smart contracts before, you have learned quite a lot.
-We started with the configuration of an ERC-721 smart contract, which we then compiled and deployed not only to a local testnet, but also to the live Ethereum Goerli testnet.
-From there, we verified our smart contract and used Etherscan in combination with the MetaMask wallet to interact with our smart contract: **You have created your first NFT!** Finally, we verified it all with OpenSea, one of the most known NFT marketplaces out there.
+We started with the configuration of an ERC-721 smart contract, which we then compiled and deployed not only to a local testnet, but also to the live Polygon Mumbai testnet.
+From there, we verified our smart contract and used Polygonscan in combination with the MetaMask wallet to interact with our smart contract: **You have created your first NFT!** Finally, we verified it all with OpenSea, one of the most known NFT marketplaces out there.

 Still with us?
 Ready for more smart contract development?
 Let's take this one step further and discuss how we can add real utility to our ERC-721 NFT smart contract.